Sun mirrors lighten winter gloom in deep Norwegian valley

-RJUKAN, Norway Sunshine lit up a Norwegian town in a remote, dark valley for the first time in wintertime on Wednesday, as mirrors high on a mountainside realized a century-old dream.
+RJUKAN, Norway Sunshine lit up a Norwegian town in a remote, dark valley for the first time in wintertime on Wednesday, as mirrors high on a mountainside realised a century-old dream.

 About 1,000 people, including children wearing sunglasses and with yellow suns painted on their faces, cheered when the sun broke through clouds to illuminate the main square in Rjukan, until now in shadow from early October to mid-March.

-"It's a crazy idea - but a bit of madness is fun," said Oystein Haugan, who led the 5 million crown ($849,300) project to set up the three mirrors with a combined surface area of 51 sq meters (550 sq ft) that will track the sun by computer.
+"It's a crazy idea - but a bit of madness is fun," said Oystein Haugan, who led the 5 million crown project to set up the three mirrors with a combined surface area of 51 sq metres (550 sq ft) that will track the sun by computer.

 "We hope this will bring joy to people here," he said of the 3,500 inhabitants of the industrial town about 175 kms (110 miles) west of Oslo.